ndiayesamba1996/restyled.io/Common-Errors:-.restyled.yaml.md

 The general syntax of a configuration error is:

 ```
-We had trouble with your .restyled.yaml:
+We had trouble with your configuration:
 Error in <location>: <message>.
 ```